Escarole Parisian Pizza

 • 1 clove garlic

-• 1 roll puff pastry (rectangular or round depending on the pan used)
+• 1 sheet puff pastry (rectangular or round depending on the pan you use)

 • 1 egg yolk

-Let’s start with the dough: pour all the flour and water into the stand mixer and let it mix on low speed for a couple of minutes, just to blend everything well.
-At this point, cover the bowl with a cloth for about an hour and a half.
+Let’s start with the dough: pour all the flour and water into the stand mixer and let the ingredients work at low speed for a couple of minutes, just enough time to mix everything well.
+At this point, cover the bowl with a towel for about an hour and a half.

-After this time, restart the stand mixer (or kneader) and gradually increase the speed.
-Add the yeast and continue kneading until you achieve a smooth and elastic dough.
+After this time, restart the mixer and gradually increase the speed.
+Add the yeast and continue to knead until you get a smooth and elastic dough.
 Gradually add the salt and finally the extra virgin olive oil in a stream.
 Knead the dough for a few more minutes.

-Place the dough on a floured surface, make a fold, then transfer it to a bowl, cover, and let it rise until it doubles in size (this will take at least 3 hours).
+Place the dough on a floured surface and fold it, then transfer it to a bowl, cover, and let it rise until doubled in volume (this will take at least 3 hours).

 • In a large pan, heat the extra virgin olive oil and brown the garlic clove.

-Add the anchovies in oil and let them melt over low heat.
+Add the oil-packed anchovies and let them melt over low heat.
 Remove the garlic and add the previously cleaned and chopped escarole.

-Cook over medium heat until soft and wilted, then add the black olives pitted, pine nuts, and capers rinsed and well-drained (this step is important to prevent the vegetables from becoming too salty).
-Cook for another 5 minutes to blend the flavors and if necessary, adjust the seasoning with salt.
-Before removing the vegetables from the heat, ensure that the escarole is dry and the cooking water has evaporated.
-Let cool.
+Cook over medium heat until they are soft and well wilted, then add the black olives after removing the pits, the pine nuts, and the capers washed from the salt and well squeezed (this operation is important as it will prevent the vegetable from becoming too salty).
+Cook for another 5 minutes to blend the flavors well, and if necessary, adjust the salt.
+Before removing the vegetables from the heat, make sure the escarole is well dried, and the cooking water has evaporated.
+Let it cool.

-When the pizza dough is well risen, proceed to assemble the escarole Parisian pizza.
+When the pizza dough has risen well, proceed to assemble the escarole Parisian pizza.

-Roll out the pizza dough on a greased rectangular baking sheet.
+Roll out the pizza dough on a greased rectangular pan.

 Evenly distribute the escarole filling on the base, leaving a border of about 1 cm.

-Cover everything with puff pastry, sealing the edges well to avoid leaks during baking.
-Prick the pastry with a fork and brush the surface with beaten egg yolk (this will give color and extra crispiness).
+Cover everything with the puff pastry, sealing the edges well to avoid leaks during cooking.
+Prick the pastry with the tines of a fork and brush the surface with the beaten egg yolk (this will give it color and extra crunchiness).

-Bake the escarole Parisian pizza in a preheated oven at 392°F (static) or 356°F (fan) for 25-30 minutes, until the surface is golden and crispy.
+Bake the Parisian pizza in a preheated oven at 392°F (static) or 356°F (convection) for 25-30 minutes, until the surface is golden and crispy.

 Your escarole Parisian pizza is ready!
 Let it cool for a few minutes before slicing.